The Woodbine Improvement Association

 Claimed: "'Any resident who moved in after January 1, 2009 are required to pay the dues'"

-Reality: Brown herself acknowledged that other HOAs 'established at the time their subdivision was created have rights to place liens' — implicitly recognizing WIA lacks this authority
+This site's analysis: Her email also stated that HOAs 'established at the time their subdivision was created have rights to place liens on the properties,' which differs from the WIA materials reviewed here

 Governance issues